SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

     * - Humidity
       - Defines a single :term:`Data Point` to measure humidity.
       - :ref:`Sensor`
-    * - LoadManagement
-      - :term:`Functional Profile` type for Energy Management Systems (EMS) with a communication interface to the the flexibility manager (to power suppliers, pooling providers or similar) that is controllable via two relay contacts.
-      - :ref:`SGCP`
     * - LoadReduction_EVSE
       - :term:`Functional Profile` type to control load reduction of Electrical Vehicle Supply Equipement :term:`EVSE`.
       - :ref:`EVSE`